Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Experiment 1

 \item[] \textbf{Q.} Assuming Tom has the resources (time, money, etc.), would you \underline{recommend} he \textbf{starts an advanced degree (e.g.~masters)} with the hope of increasing his \textbf{salary}?
 [Action question, same for all three groups]

 \item[] Please rate your answer from 0 (not at all) to 100 (totally).

 \end{itemize}

 Participants' responses to the three questions were elicited using a slider from 0 to 100 with 1 point increments.
 The three questions followed the same format for all other factors.
 The Action questions sometimes had a short caveat (`Assuming Tom has the resources \ldots') as shown above to guard against participants drifting into a cost-benefit analysis which could deter from them providing causal estimates regarding the factor in question.
 The format of the CF explanations was the same for each factor, namely `If Tom had [had/worked/owned etc.~the factor/feature], the AI system would have predicted that his \textbf{salary} was \textbf{higher than/equal to £30k ($\geq$ £30k)}'.
+For example, for factor `office plant' the explanation was `If Tom had \textbf{owned an office plant}, the AI system would have predicted that his \textbf{salary} was \textbf{higher than/equal to £30k ($\geq$ £30k)}' and for factor `penthouse apartment' the explanation read `If Tom had \textbf{rented a penthouse apartment}, the AI system would have predicted that his \textbf{salary} was \textbf{higher than/equal to £30k ($\geq$ £30k)}'.
 Given that this formulation of the CF explanation implies a positive impact of the factor/feature on salary, we expected that participants' Action estimates in the AI Explanation group would be \emph{higher} than the Action estimates of the participants in the other two groups.
 At the end of the survey participants were asked to summarize their reasoning for the estimates they provided in a free format type text box.
 This information was used to gain insight into the potential approaches participants took to answer the questions.
 Lastly, participants received a debriefing information and were invited to provide feedback.